Streetlifting: From Prison Yards to World Championships

 In Russian and Eastern European prisons, inmates discovered progressive overload without weights.
 They'd have fellow prisoners hang from their bodies during pull-ups.
 A man who could do pull-ups with another full-grown man hanging from his waist commanded ultimate respect.
 This wasn't about aesthetics or Instagram; it was about raw, undeniable strength.

-Simultaneously, military units worldwide were developing calisthenics-based fitness standards.
+Simultaneously, military units across former Soviet states were developing their own weighted calisthenics culture.
 The Soviet military had always emphasized pull-ups — they were part of the GTO (Ready for Labor and Defense) fitness standards established in 1931.
-This military emphasis on bodyweight strength exercises paralleled the development of weighted calisthenics.
+But special forces units began adding weight:

 The YouTube Revolution: Hannibal for King